bnapolitan/Zelda-Game-Brogrammers/README.md

  - 2 to use the blue candle

 ## Known Bugs
-1. Currently there is an issue with wall collisions.
+1. Currently there are issues with wall collisions.
 If an enemy is shoved into a wall, it will become stuck, constantly changing direction every frame and not moving.
-A similar issue can occur with the player, though the exact cause is unknown, and will become unstuck after "phase shifting" for a moment.
+Can also happen with projectiles if they happen to enter too far into a wall in a single frame.
 2. Door colliders are not scaled correctly, they only take up the top left quadrant.

 ## Explanation of MouseActions and InputState